afalconr/afalconr/README.md

 - 🌱 I’m currently learning Python from scratch through Udemy (never it's too late, right?).
 - 👯 I’m looking to collaborate on projects within ITIL framework, ISO 27001, ISO 20000, TISAX, IT troubleshooting and infrastructure.
 - 🤔 I’m learning slowly Romanian and pretend to get my citizenship sooner or later.
-- 😄 Ronald or ...?: You can call me Ron, it's easier and fast.
+- 😄 Ronald or ...?: You can call me Ron.

  # 📫 How to reach me ?